ededejr/validate/README.md

 # Validate

-> Totally unnecessary but curiosity.

-An experimental POC for validating function parameters before execution.
+> An experimental POC for validating function parameters before execution.

 This idea was inspired by a React project from a few years ago which was driven via a remote server using Socket.io.
 Instructions could be sent down with parameters and to be executed in the browser.
 To prevent malicious payloads from executing, `validate` would secure local functions by ensuring their parameters always passed validations.